 We also provide a pre-sessional English programme, for students who have a place on a degree programme but require additional help to reach the required English language level for entry.
 Find out more about our English language support for international students.

-At the University we provide you with outstanding learning resources, including Learning Resource Centres which are open 24/7, with over 1,500 computer workstations.
+At the University we provide you with outstanding learning resources, including Learning Resource Centres, with over 1,500 computer workstations.
 StudyNet, our learning environment, gives you access to course materials online, and you can also benefit from our extensive libraries, wireless networks and expert help.
 Explore our learning facilities.

 Our Medical Centre, located in the heart of the College Lane campus, enables you to see a doctor or nurse quickly if you need to.
 Learn more about our medical centre and the medical support available on campus.